-Funds properly withdrawn from a CTA under rule 4-100(A)(2) and later disputed by the client neither retain nor regain their trust account status, and therefore do not need to be re-deposited into the attorney's CTA.
-Based on a plain reading of rule 4-100, we believe that such funds bear none of the indicia of trust account status at the moment of withdrawal, i.e., the withdrawn funds do not belong to the client, are not subject to a joint interest of attorney and client, are not subject to a joint interest of the client and any third party, and are not being held by the Attorney as part of the subject representation.
+Funds properly withdrawn from a CTA under rule 4-100(A)(2) and later disputed by the client neither retain nor regain their trust account status, and therefore do not need to be redeposited into the attorney's CTA.
+Based on a plain reading of rule 4-100, we believe that such funds bear none of the indicia of trust account status at the moment of withdrawal, i.e., the withdrawn funds do not belong to the client, are not subject to a joint interest of attorney and client, are not subject to a joint interest of the subject representation.
 As such, absent trust account status, the withdrawn funds are analytically equivalent to money paid by Client to Attorney for charged fees by any other means.
 The fact that Client later expresses remorse, regret or other dissatisfaction with the amount of Attorney's fee is a matter of contract to be resolved by an analysis of the engagement agreement and the respective performance of the parties.